Year 1 - Alder and Holly

 The adults in year 1 are:

-Holly Class: Mrs Upson (class teacher) and Mrs Whittle (teaching assistant)
+Holly Class: Mrs Upson (class teacher) and Mrs Laundon (teaching assistant)

-Alder Class: Miss Fox (class teacher) and Mrs Laundon (teaching assistant)
+Alder Class: Miss Fox (class teacher), Miss Usher and Mrs Whittle (teaching assistants)

 Homework